jalessandrelli/jalessandrelli.github.io/press.md

 “I know that the sun is a byproduct/ of an infinitude of marigolds/and pure supple honey,/ but I don’t believe it,” Alessandrelli writes in “It’s the Things You Know that Are Hardest to Believe.”
 It’s as if a poetic truth can be believed into being, but once it exists, it no longer relies on the believer.—Alice Bolin, [Cutbank](http://www.cutbankonline.org/reviews/2013/03/cutbank-reviews-people-are-places-are-places-are-people-by-jeff-alessandrelli)

-Knowing exactly what you mean is a sure sign that your poem is bad.
+"Knowing exactly what you mean is a sure sign that your poem is bad.
 It is hard to know exactly what Jeff Alessandrelli’s poems mean, and that’s what makes them waver and shimmer, like the air above a fire.
 They are approximate, like feelings.
-If you have tried and failed to describe your own experience to yourself, you know what it’s like to be in an Alessandrelli poem, a place where you can know something but not believe it, and vice versa; a place where understanding is not deeper knowledge but an alternative kind of access…Jeff Alessandrelli is an experimentalist: he writes poems not to tell us what he knows, but to find out.--Elisa Gabbert
+If you have tried and failed to describe your own experience to yourself, you know what it’s like to be in an Alessandrelli poem, a place where you can know something but not believe it, and vice versa; a place where understanding is not deeper knowledge but an alternative kind of access…Jeff Alessandrelli is an experimentalist: he writes poems not to tell us what he knows, but to find out."—Elisa Gabbert